 The management at Water Haigh colliery, before and after nationalisation, were strongly supportive of the Miners’ Welfare organisation which had a club house and sports grounds on land formerly owned by the Calverley family at Oulton.

-The cricket pitch, which is still in use today, was established in the village before the pit was opened and was absorbed into the Miners’ Welfare which took over 17 acres of land including a house and cottages from the Calverley family in the 1930s.
+The cricket pitch, which is still in use today, was established in the village before the pit was opened and was absorbed into the Miners’ Welfare which took over 17 acres of land including a house and cottages from the Calverley family in 1924.

 They acquired it after a scheme to buy Oulton Hall and turn it into a cottage hospital was rejected.
 A grant of £3000 was initially given to improve the facilities and build a new cricket and bowls pavilion.
 Miners were the backbone of local football, cricket and tennis teams, and crown green bowling was also popular.
 Membership wasn’t exclusive and many locals who worked in other industries were also involved in the sporting activity.

 After nationalisation a levy of a penny a week was taken from all colliery wages to be paid to CISWO, the Coal Industry Social Welfare Organisation.

 Water Haigh Colliery Cricket Club began playing on 6 May 1933 taking over the fixtures of the former Oulton second team in the Yorkshire Central League.
 The pit manager Dennis Walter Hargreaves was the club’s first president with undermanager William Bell Williams as treasurer and Frank Arrowsmith as secretary.